Cynsar-Capital/cynsar-capital-web/content/pages/blog/what-is-neutral-tech.md

 Technology leads to a neutral change.
 If it does not happen, then technology is not neutral.
 We can assume the creators of the technology is also not neutral.

-To understand better what neutral technology is, we try to define and For now, we assume these axioms
+To understand better what neutral technology could be according to me, I try to define and For now, we assume these axioms

 1. Equitable